 Agreeable?
 Terry could only nod at the bizarreness of a dream coming true.
 And wouldn’t Giselle have to rethink everything now?

-Kolan was obviously a very sought-after and busy man, but within six months he had introduced Terry to two major New York galleries after almost enticing Andre Emmerich to represent him.
+Colin was obviously a very sought-after and busy man, but within six months he had introduced Terry to two major New York galleries after almost enticing Andre Emmerich to represent him.
 It was unthinkable yet true.
-He met with both dealers and chose the Borum Gallery over Midtown Gallery because the rooms at Borum where far less cramped and Della Carpko seemed more energetic and excited by his work.
+He met with both dealers and chose the Borum Gallery over Midtown Gallery because the rooms at Borum where far less cramped and Bella Carpko seemed more energetic and excited by his work.
 As it turned out, Midtown Gallery would close its doors before the decade ended.

 The Forum 8: Poolroom, 1977; Passage I, 1978; Shell, 1978; Onyx, 1979; Glance, 1979; Passage III, 1980, Annex, 1980; Passage IV, 1980